terraform-ibm-modules/terraform-ibm-powervs-infrastructure/examples/basic/README.md

 - Creates a ssh key.
 - Creates a transit gateway.
 - Creates a Cloud connection and attaches it to transit gateway.
-- Attaches the private networks to cloud connection.
+- Attaches the PowerVS workspace instance private networks to the IBM Cloud connection.

 :warning: For experimentation purposes only.
 For ease of use, this quick start example generates a private/public ssh key pair.
 The private key generated in this example will be stored unencrypted in your Terraform state file.